-As of December 31, 2022, Loews Hotels & Co has a \$110 million variable rate mortgage loan that matures within twelve months, which it currently intends to refinance before maturity.
-Loews Hotels & Co, through its subsidiaries, has mortgage loans maturing beyond twelve months which it will also work to refinance prior to maturity.
-Extending any indebtedness, including loans of unconsolidated joint venture partnerships, may require Loews Hotels & Co to make principal pay downs, establish restricted cash reserves or provide guaranties of the subsidiary's debt.
-Through the date of this Report, none of Loews Hotels & Co's subsidiaries are in default on any of their loans.
+As of December 31, 2023, Loews Hotels & Co, through its subsidiaries, had \$532 million in mortgage loans that mature within twelve months.
+Loews Hotels & Co currently intends to refinance or exercise options to extend these loans prior to maturity.
+Refinancing or extending any indebtedness, including loans of unconsolidated joint venture partnerships, may require Loews Hotels & Co to make principal pay downs, establish restricted cash reserves or provide guaranties of the subsidiary's debt.
+Through the date of this Report, all Loews Hotels & Co's subsidiaries are in compliance with their debt covenants.